jishf/kelpie-instructions/README.md

 ![image info](./cyberduck-bookmarks.png)

-To access your Kelpie instance, double-click the "bookmark".
+To access your Kelpie instance, double-click the bookmark.
 This may throw up an additional authentication window, if so, paste your Secret Key into the empty field again to authenticate.
 Mac users can check the "Add to Keychain" box to save these credentials:

 ![image info](./cyberduck-kelpie-login.png)

 ## Using Cyberduck

-Once opened, the Kelpie instance will displayed like so in Cyberduck:
+Once opened, the Kelpie instance will be displayed like so in Cyberduck:

 ![image info](./cyberduck-kelpie.png)